vincentbrand/MADS-PredictiveModelling2025/README.md

 # description
 This is a jupyter notebook of a project where I added cost based thresholding in a several prediction models.
-The data used for this came from
+The data used for this came from the "A Data-Driven Approach to Predict the Success of Bank Telemarketing" and is not a real project but a school exercise.